AlexZStefan/JavaScript-Game-SpaceRunner/readme.txt

 	}
 }

+GLTFLoader v127 - was used as there was a problem on node cloud which gave an error of "Failed to resolve module specifier "three".

+Because of the above THREE js v133 also caused a problem and had to downgrade to Three v127 as the following error occured :"THREE.js TypeError: material.onBeforeRender is not a function"

-Library THREE.js - module - imported in game.html
+Library THREE.js v127 - module - imported in game.html